-Day 1 – Welcome aboard LUNA.
+Day 1 – Welcome aboard LUNA, an all inclusive catamaran vacations in the virgin islands.
 We will meet in Charlotte Amalie, St. Thomas.
 After safety briefing and introduction to the yacht, we are ready to start our sailing adventure!

 Just a short sail towards the South East of St Thomas is the idyllic Christmas Cove, a sheltered oasis on Great

 St. James Island.
 Relax aboard or enjoy a nice swim and snorkel; sea turtles and other magnificent marine animals live abundantly in the surrounding waters.
 Christmas Cove is also home to the famous Pizza Pi, a floating restaurant serving NY style pizza.
 Jump in the crystal-clear water while we prepare cocktails and hors d’oeuvres, followed by a delicious dinner.
 Overnight in Christmas Cove.

 Day 2 – After breakfast, we will set sail St. John, the smallest of the three main US Virgin Islands.
 Our first stop will be at Trunk Bay.
 Home to some of the bluest waters in the Caribbean, Trunk Bay is the crown jewel of the Virgin Islands National Park.